It refers to a blood clot that forms in the atrium.

 Call your doctor if your heart does not return to a normal rhythm in a few minutes or if your symptoms worsen.
 Call your doctor immediately if you have these symptoms, which could be signs of a heart attack or stroke:

-- Pain or pressure in the middle of your chest that lasts more than a few minutes.
+- Pain or pressure in the middle of your chest lasts more than a few minutes.

-- Pain that extends to the jaw, neck, arms, back, or stomach.
+- The pain extends to the jaw, neck, arms, back, or stomach.